 For those missing out on the cultural delights of museums and theatre, the wonders of technology have come to the rescue.
 The British Museum was already ahead of the curve when it launched its Hold the World VR experience in collaboration with Sir David Attenborough back in 2018.
 The Sky TV app, when used together with a VR headset, allows users to handle the museum's collection and have a one-on-one lesson from Attenborough.
 To find out more, click here.

-Goggle Arts has made it easy for those at home to step inside almost all of the world's top museums.
 If you want to see Vatican City's Sistine Chapel, the archaeological wonders inside Athen's Acropolis Museum or study the extensive collection at The State Hermitage Museum in St. Petersburg, simply head to the Google Arts platform and step inside virtually.

 Other museums have created more personalised tours, available on their own websites.
-The VR tour of Amsterdam's Rijksmuseum is particularly impressive, so click here here to enjoy.
-Alternatively, click here to take a close-up look at that art of the Uffizi gallery in Florence also uses virtual reality to get viewers up-close with the art.
-Over in New York, The Metropolitan Museum of Art has a collection of 360-degree videos that you can watch here.
+The VR tour of Amsterdam's Rijksmuseum is particularly impressive, and the Uffizi gallery in Florence also uses virtual reality to get viewers up-close with the art.
+Over in New York, The Metropolitan Museum of Art has a collection of 360-degree videos that you can watch.

 Online Theatre Performances

 Other cultural experiences now accessible online include a number of live-streamed theatre performances.

 Glastonbury Festival has announced that it will be not be going ahead in 2021, although it is likely that the organisers will be arranging some virtual entertainment as they did last summer.

 To watch some Shakespearean plays in their original performance space, head to the website of London's Globe theatre.
 Another London institution also streaming it's performances of opera and ballet is The Royal Opera House.